msarchet/glass/README.md

       css : [/* globs */] //passed to template as css },
-  relative : strings, // passed to template as relative templatePath : string, // jade file to use output : string, // path to output to
+  relative : strings, // passed to template as relative template : string, // jade file to use output : string, // path to output to
 }
 ```